projen/projen/docs/aws-lambda.md

 ## Auto-discovery

-As mentioned above, an AWS Lambda function will be created for every `.lambda.ts` file in your source tree, to disable auto-discovery, set `lambdaAutoDiscover` to `false` and then you can manually add `awscdk.LambdaFunction` to your project:
+As mentioned above, an AWS Lambda function will be created for every `.lambda.ts` file in your source tree.
+To disable auto-discovery, set `lambdaAutoDiscover` to `false` and then you can manually add `awscdk.LambdaFunction` to your project: